hdavidzhu/focs-assignments/day11/submission.md

 ```
 Student Name: David Zhu
 Check one:
-[X] I completed this assignment without assistance or external resources.
+[ ] I completed this assignment without assistance or external resources.
-[ ] I completed this assignment with assistance from ___
+[X] I completed this assignment with assistance from Sophie Li
    and/or using these external resources: ___
 ```